Website Architecture vs. Web Design – What Comes First?

 Website architecture refers to the funnel that leads your customers from a page, to a point of interest, like a “buy now” button, or an email subscription form.
 It refers to the function of your website and its webpages.
 It does not refer to the colors on your website or your CSS stylesheet, but the actual structure of your website and its purpose.

 Every page of your website should have intent.
 For example, before you “design” a page, create its structure.
-An article page includes a page title, URL, headline, subhead, body copy, and sometimes a photograph.
+An article page includes a page title, URL, headline, subhead, body copy, and often a photograph.
 Additional SEO elements include a meta title, a meta description and tags.
 These elements all contribute to the architecture of an article page.

 - OFIN (Order form in navigation): These online order forms appear in the navigation panels of a website.
 The customer/end user fills them out to order a product or service or to sign up for an email newsletter.